mikesoylu/mikesoylu.github.io/_posts/2023-06-06-the-cyclone-startup.md

 cta: The trifecta of shipping consistently »
 ---

 The "Cyclone" is an approach to product development, where three teams work in staggered phases.
-Where each team sequentially assumes responsibility for idea generation, product launch, and feature maintenance.
+Each team sequentially assumes responsibility for idea generation, product launch, and feature maintenance.
 Ensuring a new marketable product feature is launched every month.

 ### What You'll Need